proxytype/Startbutton-Overwrite/README.md

 # Startbutton-Overwrite
-Quick and dirty example how to overwrite windows start button with customize button
+Quick and dirty example how to overwrite windows start button with customize button.